LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 ```

                              --{{3}}--
-The follwoing example shows, how you can create an educational website in three
+The following example shows, how you can create an educational website in three
 hours, content creation not included.

                               {{3-4}}